- Rohana Ambagaspitiya: Renewal risk processes, statistics, probability theory and stochastic processes

 Written preliminary exams

-Actuarial science PhD students must pass two written preliminary examinations on material for two courses from List C or D usually during first year but no later than eighteen months from the beginning of their doctoral programs.
+Actuarial science PhD students must pass two written preliminary examinations on material for two courses from List C or D usually during first year but no later than 18 months from the beginning of their doctoral programs.

 Written candidacy proposal and oral candidacy exam